X

 RB Bijan Robinson

 Bijan Robinson finally had that big fantasy game last week, finishing as the RB3.
 He now has another solid matchup on the ground against the Seahawks.
-Opposing running backs are averaging over 5.2 yards per carry against Seattle this year, and just last week, they allowed over 70 rush yards to both Mason and Isaac Guerendo.
+Opposing running backs are averaging over 5.2 yards per carry against Seattle this year, and just last week, it allowed over 70 rush yards to both Mason and Isaac Guerendo.
 That makes Robinson a must-start, and Tyler Allgeier as more of a low-end flex play.

 WR DK Metcalf

 DK Metcalf has totaled less than 10 PPR fantasy points in back-to-back games and now will likely draw the A.J.
 Terrell shadow in Week 7.
 However, Terrell hasn't been as great in coverage this season.
 He ranks 82nd in catch rate allowed (74.1%), 78th in passer rating allowed (120), and 77th in man success rate (59%).
-So, Metcalf should have his way in this game.
+So Metcalf should have his way in this game.
 He's a solid WR2 option this weekend.

 WR Drake London